pcardotatgit/XDR_Webex_Bot/README.md

 - alert : the bot will send you back the alert adaptive card we used in the previous sections.
 And you can select objects into the formular

 ## Code architecture and how to add new commands

+In very short.
+If you want to add your own keyword to monitor in the webex room and trigger functions from it, then edit the **engine.py ** in order to add a dedicated function for this, and second edit the **run_bot.py** in order to map this new keyword to the related function into **engine.py**.

 The main script is the **run_bot.py** one.
 This is the script to run and this one use the others scripts as resources.